awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.deploy-existing-version.md

-# Deploying Applications to Elastic Beanstalk Environments<a name="using-features.deploy-existing-version"></a>
+# Deploying applications to Elastic Beanstalk environments<a name="using-features.deploy-existing-version"></a>

 You can use the AWS Elastic Beanstalk console to upload an updated [source bundle](applications-sourcebundle.md) and deploy it to your Elastic Beanstalk environment, or redeploy a previously uploaded version\.